Policy on Alcohol, Tobacco, and Other Drugs

 1. Serving alcohol to an individual who has not reached 21 years of age is prohibited on Viterbo property and at university-sponsored events.

-2. Students may possess moderate amounts of alcohol (i.e. no more than 12 cans of beer, one bottle of liquor no more than 1.75 liters each or up to one 1 Liter bottle of wine per person) and the alcohol may be consumed in the privacy of on-campus housing facilities when all occupants and guests present in the room are 21 years of age or older.
+2. Students residing on campus may possess moderate amounts of alcohol (i.e. no more than 12 cans of beer, one bottle of liquor no more than 0.75 liters each or up to 1 liter of wine per person) and the alcohol may be consumed in the privacy of on-campus housing facilities when all occupants and guests present in the room are 21 years of age or older.
 In such cases, the doors should be closed and all other policies governing noise and other common courtesies must be followed.

 3. All assigned occupants of a residence hall room or apartment may be subject to disciplinary action if a guest or someone in the unit is violating alcohol, tobacco and other drug policies, including but not limited to the complicity provision of the Code of Student Conduct; non-occupants present may be subject to disciplinary action related to the complicity provision of the Code.
 134

-7. The possession, use, and/or displaying of alcohol, tobacco, and/or drug paraphernalia is prohibited on campus.
-For the purpose of this policy, paraphernalia is defined as items typically used to dispense alcohol, or to dispense or ingest tobacco or illegal drugs (bongs/funnels, hookahs, kegs, pipes, hookah pens, roach clips, shot glasses, empty bottles, etc.).
-Any related paraphernalia will be confiscated.
-Such confiscated items will not be returned.
+6. The possession, use, and/or displaying of alcohol, tobacco, nicotine-containing products, and/or drug paraphernalia is prohibited on campus.
+For the purpose of this policy, paraphernalia is defined as items typically used to dispense alcohol, or to dispense or ingest tobacco, nicotine-containing products, or illegal drugs (bongs/funnels, hookahs, kegs, pipes, hookah pens, roach clips, etc.).
+Any related paraphernalia may be confiscated.
+Such confiscated items may not be returned.

-8. Alcoholic beverages are not permitted at events planned for students and/or students’ families (such as athletic team banquets, club parties/dances, receptions associated with student art shows and/or student recitals, and events planned for adult learning, graduate, and/or non-traditional students, etc.) unless approved by the Director of the Fine Arts Center and/or the Vice President for Student Life and Dean of Students.
-Use of alcoholic beverages is prohibited at all other university-sponsored events unless approved by the President of the university.
+7. Alcoholic beverages are not permitted at events planned for students and/or students’ families (such as athletic team banquets, club parties/dances, receptions associated with student art shows and/or student recitals, and events planned for adult learning, graduate, and/or non-traditional students, etc.) unless approved by the Director of the Fine Arts Center and/or the Vice President for Student Life and Dean of Students.
+Use of alcoholic beverages is prohibited at all other university-sponsored events unless approved by the university President.

-12. Alcohol or other drug impaired driving on university property and drivers or passengers in university fleet vehicles or vehicles rented/utilized for university travel may not possess or consume alcohol beverages.
+10. Alcohol or other drug impaired driving on university property.
+Drivers or passengers in university fleet vehicles, or vehicles rented/utilized for university travel, may not possess or consume alcohol beverages while operating and/or in the vehicles.

 Student Athletes